 Switch to wireless headphones

 Aside from this, if you take standard headphones with a wire, they pose a risk of safety as well.
+If you're looking for the best wireless earbuds for sleeping, take a look at Dormi Headphones selection of sleep headphones.

 Normally when we sleep we have limited control of our movements.
 We turn and twist, so the chances of tightening a wire noose around our neck, or snagging the cord are extremely risky.
 So headphones with wires attached can be a greater risk to safety.

 To potentially solve this problem, wireless headphones could at least be a safer option.
+No more Googling "how to use earphones without damaging ears", simply switch to a pair of headphones designed for sleeping to avoid damage to your ears.

 Like many other options mentioned here though, even wireless headphones (although better than most other options) pose certain other challenges.
 Some of these risks and challenges encompass the use of earbuds too, which we’ll go on to next.